 A review of Google data revealed that mobile shopping increase by 120% in the last year.
 Now more than ever, marketers have the ability to satisfy micro-moment curiosities through enticing advertisements and mobile-friendly web design.
 Based on signals of intent and context, marketers can place the right advertisements in front of the right customers.

 Recent search data from Google and other third-party platforms have provided some useful information in regards to the habits of mobile searchers:

 1) Mobile shopping is the gateway to in-store purchases

 98% of Target’s customers start their shopping digitally, and 3/4 of those customers start on a mobile device; 1/3 of guests who click on a mobile ad wind up shopping in a Target store.
 Sprint has had similar results, with one in four mobile search ad clicks leading to an in-store visit.

 This evidence is a telltale sign of the power of mobile micro-moments and local advertising.
 In such a busy world, people don’t have the luxury of time to waste browsing aimlessly in a store looking for a product.
 With mobile search, shoppers can ‘plan ahead’ and find exactly the item they need in half the time.
 Likewise, shoppers can budget better knowing the price of the item beforehand.

 2) Local SERPs Are Your Ticket to Business

-"Near me" searches have more than doubled over the year.
-50% of consumers who make those local searches end up in the physical store within a day, and 18% of those searches lead to a sale.
-Local search in coalition with mobile phones have made it easier for consumers everywhere to know what is around them.
+“Near me” searches have more than doubled over the year.
+50% of consumers who make those local searches end up in the physical store within a day and 18% of those searches lead to a sale.
+Local search in coalition with mobile phones has made it easier for consumers everywhere to know what is around them.

 3) If your ads show local inventory, shoppers will come